-Reminding the Person of the Good Qualities of the one whom he has Wronged,
+23 - Reminding a person of the good qualities of the one whom he has wronged, so that he will regret what he has done and will apologize.
 This is what the Prophet (peace and blessings of Allaah be upon him) did in the situation that arose between Abu Bakr and 'Umar, may Allaah be pleased with them.
-Al-Bukhaari (may Allaah have mercy on him) reported in his Saheeh, Kitaab al-Tafseer, that Abu'l-Darda' said: "There was a dispute between Abu Bakr and 'Umar.
+Al-Bukhaari (may Allaah have mercy on him) reported in his Saheeh, Kitaab al-

+Tafseer, that Abu'l-Darda' said: "There was a dispute between Abu Bakr and 'Umar.
 Abu Bakr made 'Umar angry, so he went away angry, and Abu Bakr followed him, asking him to seek forgiveness for him, but he did not do that, and he shut his door in his face.
 Abu Bakr turned around and went to the Messenger of Allaah (peace and blessings of Allaah be upon him), and we were sitting with him.
 The Messenger of Allaah (peace and blessings of Allaah be upon him) said:

 'This companion of yours has gotten involved in a dispute.'
 Then 'Umar regretted what he had done, so he came, gave the greeting of salaam, and sat down by the Prophet (peace and blessings of Allaah be upon him).
 He told the Messenger of Allaah (peace and blessings of Allaah be upon him) what had happened.
 The Messenger of Allaah (peace and blessings of Allaah be upon him) got angry, and Abu Bakr started to say, 'By Allaah, O Messenger of Allaah, I am more wrong.'
 The Messenger of Allaah (peace and blessings of Allaah be upon him) said, 'Are you going to leave my companion alone?
 Are you going to leave my companion alone?
-I have told the people: I am the Messenger of Allaah to all of you, and you (all) said, "You are a liar," but Abu Bakr said, "You are telling the truth." ' " (Fath 4640).
+I have told the people: I am the Messenger of Allaah to all of you, and you (all) said, "You are a liar," but Abu Bakr said, "You are telling the truth." / " (Fath 4640).